CABOMETYX Hispanic female patient portrayal

 CABOMETYX Fatigue icon

-HFS is a side effect that causes symptoms such as pain and swelling in your hands or feet.
+HFSR is a side effect that causes symptoms such as pain and swelling in your hands or feet.
 This can be severe.

 CABOMETYX Phone icon